joleys/niko-home-control-II/README.md

 __Remark:__ this is untested as I don't own a device of this type.

 This action is exposed as alarm control panel.

+#### Entities

+It has some extra entities that can be used in automations:

+* **Basic State Enum Sensor**, which represents the Basic State.
+It is on when bell button is press, off when no call

 ### NHC BellButton Action (untested)